Trying to write Korean names in English seems simple—until you look closer

 Park In-Bee—golfer

-Shin-Soo Choo—Baseball player
+Shin-Soo Choo—baseball player

-Sung-Hi Lee—American Actress
+Sung-Hi Lee—American actress

 Soon-Yi Previn—Woody Allen’s wife